Vruddhi18/Time-Series-Transformer/README.md

 ### Data with Category

-Since time series data could be associated with different category, Time_Series_Transformer can specify the mainCategoryCol parameter to point out the main category.
-This class only provide one columns for main category because multiple dimensions can be aggregated into a new column as main category.
+Since time series data can be associated with different categories, Time_Series_Transformer can specify the mainCategoryCol parameter to indicate the main category.
+This class only provides one column for the main category because multiple dimensions can be aggregated into a new column as main category.

-The following example has one category with two type a and b.
-Each of them has some overlaped and different timestamp.
+The following example has one category with two types a and b.
+Each of them has some overlapping and different timestamps.

 ```python